안녕하세요. 토미입니다.

 These words that demonstrate a place are called place adverbs in grammar.

-I don’t like to memorize difficult grammatical terms.
+I don’t like to memorize complicated grammatical terms.

 Let’s also learn other words that are related to location.

-You use these words many, many times in your daily life in Korea.
+You use these words many times in your daily life in Korea.

 So please, memorize all of them at once!

-In the conversation, the expression was “I am thinking of bringing an umbrella / I’m thinking of taking an umbrella,” so Tammy use [가져가다].
+In the conversation, the expression was “I am thinking of bringing an umbrella / I’m thinking of taking an umbrella,” so Tammy used 가져가다.

 In Korean, there are two expressions for “It rains.”

-The first one is [비가 오다] that we learned today, and the other one is [비가 내리다] which mens “rain falls.”
+The first one is 비가 오다, which we learned today, and the other one is 비가 내리다, which means “rain falls.”

 So try to memorize them as a good pair.

-[보다] means “to see / to watch,” but this word actually has about 20 different definitions in the dictionary.
+보다 means “to see / to watch,” but this word has about 20 different definitions in the dictionary.

 Grammar

-You can use this at the end of a sentence when you are asking for someone’s thoughts, opinions, or views.
+You can use this at the end of a sentence when asking for someone’s thoughts, opinions, or views.

-The second grammar is ②[(으)ㄹ까 봐] “I am worried that it will~,” and you can use this when you are worried about a situation that you don’t want to happen.
+The second grammar is ②-(으)ㄹ까 봐 “I am worried that it will~,” and you can use this when you are concerned about a situation that you don’t want to happen.

-I will teach you two basic patterns, which will apply to all three grammar today.
+Today, I will teach you two basic patterns that apply to all three grammars.

-By the way, we already learned six irregular patterns before.
+By the way, we have already learned about six irregular patterns.

 So, I will skip that part.

-But those irregular verbs will come up frequently in example sentences and quizzes to improve your understanding.
+However, irregular verbs frequently appear in examples and quizzes to improve understanding.

 Let’s see the two basic patterns.

-First, if a stem of verb/adjective does not have a final consonant, you add [ㄹ까요] .
+First, if the stem of a verb/adjective does not have a final consonant, you add -ㄹ까요.

 Let’s see a stem without a final consonant.